This post was last updated on March 6th, 2023.

 But only 3% of students (in either group) actually got the shot.

-In a follow-up study, Yale researcher Howard Levanthal handed out the same pamphlets – with a small change.
-For one group of students, he included a bit more information:
+In a follow-up study, Yale researcher Howard Levanthal handed out the same pamphlets—with a slight change.
+For 1 group of students, he included a bit more information:

 - A map of campus with the student health center circled